kubernetes/community/contributors/design-proposals/network/pod-resolv-conf.md

 ## Pod API example

-In the example below, the user wishes to add the pod namespace and a custom expansion to the search path, as they do not use the other name aliases:
+In the example below, the user wishes to use their own DNS resolver and add the pod namespace and a custom expansion to the search path, as they do not use the other name aliases:

 ```yaml
 # Pod spec